adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 boundaries = [0, 0, 1, 1, 2, 2, 3, 3]
             # |w |  |bl|  |r |  |b |
 ```
-Each colour is now discrete, described by a single numerical value, so we can now set these boundaries using `BoundaryNorm` which will map the colour map indices to integer values.
+Each colour is now discrete, described by a single numerical value, so we can now set these boundaries using `BoundaryNorm` which will map the colour map indices to integer values:

 ```python
 norm = colors.BoundaryNorm(boundaries, cmap.N, clip=True)
 ```
 We will copy over some of the code from the first post to start building our `LRRL` program, inserting our new set of rules inside the `move_ant` function.
-We are not going to copy over the `animate_ant` function as the animations can take a long time to generate and their file sizes can grow quickly.
+We are **not** going to copy over the `animate_ant` function as the animations can take a long time to generate and their file sizes can grow quickly.
 Instead we will just print the end result:

 ```python
 import numpy as np